Vishalckc/zerocode_wiki/What-is-Zerocode-Testing.md

 + According to [IEEE](https://ieeexplore.ieee.org/document/5070714) -
 > Preliminary experience with declarative testing suggests that the modular characteristics of the paradigm may significantly enhance the ability of a testing effort to keep pace with the evolution of a software application during the application's development process.

-+ Instead of writing code to achieve the testing goals, we write the test intentions including _assertions_.<br/>
++ Instead of writing code `how` to achieve the testing goals, we write `what` to achieve in the test intentions i.e. the test input and the expectations<br/>

-+ Here the framework, behind the scene, generates the necessary code to do the job for us e.g. API calls, DB calls etc.
++ Here the framework, behind the scene, handles the execution via necessary code to do the job for us e.g. API calls, DB executions, producing/consuming from Kafka topics etc

-+ In this style we attempt to minimize or eliminate side effects by describing what the `test` must accomplish in terms of the business functionality, rather than describe how to accomplish it via programming or coding.
++ In this style we attempt to minimize or eliminate side effects by describing what the `test` must accomplish in terms of the business functionality, rather than describe how to accomplish it via programming or coding

 <br/>

-> That makes the automation a lot easy and clean.
+> That makes the test automation a lot easy and clean.

 <br/>